-Nepali New year for Nepali is a festive occasion.
-Baishakh Sankranti is the another popular name of the first day of the Nepali New Year.
+Nepali New year for Nepalese is indeed a festive occasion.
+Baishakh Sankranti is another popular name for the first day of the Nepali New Year.
 On this day there is a public holiday in the country.

-It is the time where nature welcomes the year with new life.
+It is the time when nature welcomes the year with new life.
 Everything seems green and colourful resulting in a rejuvenating ambience for the refreshment of every single Nepali person.

 When is Nepali New Year?

-As per Bikram Sambat Calendar, Nepali people celebrate new year on Baishak 1st of every year.
+As per Bikram Sambat Calendar, Nepali people celebrate the new year on Baishak 1st of every year.
 Normally, the day coincides with one of the days of April in the English calendar.
-If you have a question in your mind regarding when is Nepali New Year 2022-2023, it is on 14th April, 2022.
+If you have a question in your mind regarding when is Nepali New Year 2023-2024 is, it is on 14th April 2023.

-Take a look at the table given below to know the nepali new year date in past years.
+Take a look at the table given below to know the Nepali new year’s date in past years.

-Want to know the names of months of Nepali Calender?
+Want to know the names of the months of the Nepali Calendar?
 Just go through the points given below: